PRESENTED BY: Skye Bowen

 Restorative Justice and Participatory Action Research are both values based practices that foster equity, self-determination, accountability, and healing.
 They reject top-down approaches to public safety, and lessen the dependency on the state as the primary option for conflict intervention.
 In the Spring, Brielle partnered with the Neighborhood Safety Initiative to implement restorative practices into a community action project in East New York designed by and for residents of the Boulevard Public Houses.
 Activities included building empathy and listening skills, holding meetings in circles, and developing collective values.
 In doing so, this team of residents cultivated relationship building skills and that foster community autonomy in matters of wellbeing and public safety.
 This conversation seeks to highlight the insights gained from this thesis, and invites practitioners, researchers, academics, and community members to broaden the scope of how restorative practices may be implemented across the network of criminal legal reform.

-• PRESENTED BY: April Clay and Tawon Green
+PRESENTED BY: Dr. April Clay and Tawon Green

 Attendees will gain a deeper understanding of advanced restorative justice techniques, focusing on enhancing student belonging and connectivity, exemplified by case studies of circles in Southern California.
 Evidence of Impact: The session will feature interactive restorative justice circle discussions and activities, allowing attendees to experience community building firsthand and learn through active participation.
 Strategies for Increasing Youth Engagement: Participants will explore effective strategies for engaging youth, particularly those who are disconnected, highlighting how community-building restorative justice activities can offer substantial benefits.